deep5050/knowledge-dump/Cheatsheets/Linux/kernel-memory-allocation.md

    <img width="559" height="364" alt="image" src="https://github.com/user-attachments/assets/f5fa52e1-28fe-4390-891d-d92cd8b02466" />

    - The kernel uses a buddy system for managing free memory.
 It divides memory into blocks of sizes that are powers of two.
-When a request for memory is made, the system finds the smallest block that can satisfy the request.
+When a request for memory is made, the system **finds** the smallest block that can satisfy the request.
 If a block is too large, it is split into two smaller blocks (buddies).
-   - This system helps in reducing fragmentation and makes it easier to merge free blocks when they are released.
+   - This system helps in **reducing fragmentation** and makes it easier to merge free blocks when they are released.

 2. **Slab Allocator**:

    <img width="604" height="422" alt="image" src="https://github.com/user-attachments/assets/8cabc6ee-a6eb-4c1e-a855-ff9eb69c2e8e" />

-   - The slab allocator is used for allocating memory for objects of the same size.
-It maintains caches of commonly used objects, which reduces the overhead of frequent allocations and deallocations.
+   - The slab allocator is used for **allocating memory for objects of the same size**.
+It maintains caches of **commonly used objects**, which reduces the overhead of frequent allocations and deallocations.
    - Each cache contains slabs, which are blocks of memory that can be allocated to objects.
-This method is efficient for kernel objects that are frequently created and destroyed.
+This method is efficient **for kernel objects that are frequently created and destroyed**.

 3. **Page Allocation**:
    - The kernel manages memory in pages, typically 4 KB in size.
 When a process requests memory, the kernel allocates one or more pages.